krbnite/krbnite.github.io/_posts/2017-12-01-Comments-on-GraphQL.md

 Something I thought was interesting is that a GraphQL server exposes only a single endpoint, instead of multiple endpoints that return fixed data structures.
 Given the single endpoint, the client can request that data structure needed for a given situation.
 This simplifies things!
+(More on this kind of stuff in next section.)

 Riveting Tidbit: At the time of this writing, the Facebook Graph API is a REST API, not GraphQL!
 However, you can use GraphQL-like syntax when querying.
 From the [Graph API Docs](https://developers.facebook.com/docs/graph-api/using-graph-api):